Knee CT scan

 - Allergy to contrast dye

-Let your doctor know if you have ever had an allergic reaction to injected contrast dye.
+Let your provider know if you have ever had an allergic reaction to injected contrast dye.

 - The most common type of contrast contains iodine.
 You may have nausea or vomiting,sneezing, itching,or hives if you have this an iodine allergy.

-- If you need to have this kind of contrast, your doctor may give you antihistamines (such as Benadryl) or steroids before the test.
+- If you need to have this kind of contrast, you may need antihistamines (such as Benadryl) or steroids before the test.